Updated December 20, 2018

 Add any applicable federal nonbankruptcy exemptions.

 This list includes the majority of bankruptcy exemptions available in Connecticut.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Connecticut may have changed the amounts since this list was last updated.
-Consider checking with your local bankruptcy court.
+However, it doesn’t cover all exemptions or any requirements you’ll need to meet.
+Connecticut might have also changed the amounts since the last updating of this list.